House votes to reauthorize landmark Violence Against Women Act

 Sen. Joni Ernst (R-Iowa), a survivor of sexual assault who led the Republican effort last time to offer a counter VAWA measure, said Republicans will be crafting their own version this time as well to indicate what they are willing to support.

-“Certainly we ran into hiccups with some of the gun issues and that’s a big one for a number of us, stripping away people’s constitutional rights is not something that we should be doing,” she said on Tuesday.
+“Certainly we ran into hiccups with some of the gun issues, and that’s a big one for a number of us, stripping away people’s constitutional rights is not something that we should be doing,” she said on Tuesday.

 Democrats have blamed Republicans for failing to pass what has historically been an overwhelmingly bipartisan reauthorization.
 The last time the bill was reauthorized in 2013, 23 Republicans in the Senate and 87 Republicans in the GOP-controlled House voted for it.